tofetpuzo/LAMP/project/project1.md

 3. Recovery of folders introduce disk corruption such as Bad Blocks in file systems.

-4. If you must delete make sure, the data is properly backed up
+4. If you must delete make sure, the data is properly backed up.